Theertha-santhosh/SMS-Spam-Classification-Model/README.md

 ✔ High recall captures almost all actual spam messages.
 ✔ Balanced F1-score shows the model is effective for real-world use.

-## ⭐ If you find this project useful, give it a star ⭐ on GitHub! 🚀